 Depending on what part of Italy you’re in, you’ll find different versions of the noisy instrument.
 In the north, for example, there’s the baghét, which had a bit of a resurgence among Milanese musicians in the 80s and can often be heard on Milan’s streets.
 Travel to the Apennines, and you may hear two different types of bagpipes – the piva and the musa.
 Head south during the winter holiday season, and you’ll encounter roving bands of pipers – known as zampognari – playing in the streets of Florence, dressed in traditional shepherd’s garb.
 And if you visit Naples, you may hear the droning sound of that city’s local bagpipe, the surdelina.

-Knights in Doll Masks
+The Knights in Doll Masks of Sa Sartiglia

 A group of horse riders in blank white doll masks thundering down a city street is not something you see every day.
 (Yes, the masks are a bit creepy.)
 During the festival of Sa Sartiglia in Oristano, Sardinia, these riders are the main draw and engage in a competition that’s both a testament to their equestrian skills and their courage.

 Hanging from hooks some 3 meters off the ground in front of the main chapel are tin stars, each with a hole in the middle.
 The challenge: to skewer the stars with swords while galloping at full pace – sometimes while standing on the running horse.
 It’s said that the more stars that are collected, the better the upcoming season of farming and carpentry will be.
 This unusual three-day event dates back to the 1500’s, but may be older than that.
 There are differing Sa Sartiglia origin stories: one traces it back to the 2nd Crusades, when knights returning to Sardinia took the opportunity to show off their newly acquired jousting skills as well as their colorful Saracen clothing.